skorn/Avernus/README.md

 * Wine distributor for Oathoon family.
 * Witnessed Dead Three interrogations regarding Jhasso family.

-## Lulu
-* Golden hollyphant
-* Reportedly a devil killer.
-* Reports that Zariel’s forces were betrayed by the Hellriders, who sealed the gateway behind Zariel.
-* Entrusted with Zariel’s sword, which is hidden, but forgotten.

-## Portyr, Liara (Commander)
-* High ranking Fist officer
-* Niece of Duke Dillard Portyr
-* Primary concern is finding Ulder Ravengard

 ## Ravengard, Ulder (Grand Duke)
 * Commander of the Flaming Fist
 * Ranking Member of the Council of Four